MicrosoftDocs/windows-itpro-docs/windows/keep-secure/audit-mpssvc-rule-level-policy-change.md

 title: Audit MPSSVC Rule-Level Policy Change (Windows 10)
-description: This topic for the IT professional describes the Advanced Security Audit policy setting, Audit MPSSVC Rule-Level Policy Change, which determines whether the operating system generates audit events when changes are made to policy rules for the Microsoft Protection Service (MPSSVC.exe). ms.assetid: 263461b3-c61c-4ec3-9dee-851164845019 ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library
+description: This topic for the IT professional describes the Advanced Security Audit policy setting, Audit MPSSVC Rule-Level Policy Change, which determines whether the operating system generates audit events when changes are made to policy rules for the Microsoft Protection Service (MPSSVC.exe). ms.assetid: 263461b3-c61c-4ec3-9dee-851164845019 ms.pagetype: security ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library
-author: brianlic-msft
+author: Mir0sh
 ---

 # Audit MPSSVC Rule-Level Policy Change

 **Applies to**
 -   Windows 10
+-   Windows Server 2016

-This topic for the IT professional describes the Advanced Security Audit policy setting, **Audit MPSSVC Rule-Level Policy Change**, which determines whether the operating system generates audit events when changes are made to policy rules for the Microsoft Protection Service (MPSSVC.exe).
+Audit MPSSVC Rule-Level Policy Change determines whether the operating system generates audit events when changes are made to policy rules for the Microsoft Protection Service (MPSSVC.exe).

 The Microsoft Protection Service, which is used by Windows Firewall, is an integral part of the computer’s threat protection against malware.
 The tracked activities include: